lupyuen/lupyuen.github.io/src/ikea.md

 # Appendix: Test with Bus Pirate

-Before testing with Apache NuttX OS, we sniffed the IKEA VINDRIKTNING Air Quality Sensor's UART Port with __Bus Pirate__.
+Before testing with Apache NuttX OS, we sniffed the UART Port on IKEA VINDRIKTNING Air Quality Sensor with [__Bus Pirate__](http://dangerousprototypes.com/docs/Bus_Pirate).

 Connect Bus Pirate to the IKEA Sensor as follows...